qualisign/optipulse.github.io/whitepaper.md

 Mesh Market is a free application aiming to:

--   introduce the benefit of peer-to-peer goods and services to the public at large
+-   introduce the benefits of peer-to-peer goods and services to the public at large
 -   enable consumers to find friendlier and cheaper local alternatives to centrally-owned, inefficient resources
 -   accelerate deployment and improve market viability of beneficial technologies by providing them with a direct-to-consumer platform